"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Corinthians 1:21-22 - Now He who establishes us with you in Christ and has anointed us is God, who also has sealed us and given us the Spirit in our hearts as a guarantee.

 Ephesians 1:13-14 - In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory.

 Revelation 3:12 - He who overcomes...
 I will write on him the name of My God...

 In the "dispensation of judgment," or the Tribulation, the only ones sealed are the 144,000 servants of God (Revelation 7:4).
-While the context shows that these servants are supernaturally protected through their ministry, as just shown above, being "sealed" is also a guarantee of salvation from the Holy Spirit who dwells in those who are sealed.
+While the context shows that the Lord supernaturally protects these servants through their ministry, as just shown above, the "sealing" is also a guarantee of salvation from the Holy Spirit who dwells within them.
 In other words, the mark shows protection, but the sealing shows indwelling of the Holy Spirit.
-This suggests that the Holy Spirit will work similar to the way He did during the "dispensation of the Law," in that He will dwell in a select few for a specific purpose.
+This suggests that the Holy Spirit will operate like He did during the "dispensation of the Law," in that He will dwell in a select few for a specific purpose.

 There is further evidence that the Holy Spirit does not dwell in all believers during the Tribulation like He does today.
 We see a transition at the end of the "dispensation of judgment," where God will again pour out the Holy Spirit on Israel and all flesh, as He did at Pentecost at the birth of the Church (Acts 2):